Yuuki Kaida – Sashimi Poker Net Worth, Age & Career Earnings

 Her earnings peaked significantly in early 2025.
 Jan 2025 – Career-best HCL period: +$68,480 across three sessions, with one single sitting worth +$41,300.
 A prolonged losing run since then has pushed the cumulative HCL figure into negative territory.
 As of May 2026, she is on a 5-session loss streak.

-Earlier reports put her HCL earnings significantly higher.
+Earlier reports put her HCL earnings at significantly higher levels.
 Those figures reflect snapshots from 2024 and early 2025 – before her recent losing run brought the cumulative total into negative territory.

 Why Her Net Worth Still Reaches $500K+